 Penn Township under the state of Pennsylvania’s First Class Township Code has divided the duties of managing the business of the township into several positions authorized by the First Class Township Code.
 The township has hired a manager, finance director, community development director and staff, a police chief and officers, and public works director.
 The township has also contracted to work with an engineering company and a township solicitor.
 The positions and details on their duties as well as the people currently performing those positions and their contact information is listed on this page.

-Alex Graziani as the Township Manager is responsible for managing all of the daily operations of the township and for supervising all of the other township departments, unless statutes say otherwise.
-He reviews employment applications, recommends employee discipline and discharge, and employs experts and consultants as needed.
+The Township Manager is responsible for managing all of the daily operations of the township and for supervising all of the other township departments, unless statutes say otherwise.
+Other tasks include reviewing employment applications, recommends employee discipline and discharge, and employs experts and consultants as needed.
 He prepares and administers the township’s budget, develops the township’s long-range fiscal plan, and makes the township’s purchases.
 He keeps the board of commissioners informed about the township’s affairs, prepares their meeting agendas, and makes recommendations.
 He maintains the township’s records including the maps of utility lines and properties and the inventory of township property and equipment.

 Director of Finance – Mary Perez